 Some may argue that Kaufman’s 5 Levels of Evaluation are not all that much different to Kirkpatrick’s – and you could very well think that.
 The core of this model is similar to Kirkpatrick’s approach.
 The 5 levels include:

 1. Process: This exists in two sub-parts – Enabling and Reaction.
 Enabling focuses the evaluation lens on inputs, e.g., availability and quality of materials needed to support a learning effort.

 2. Acquisition: This level evaluates the competency and mastery of a test group, or individual, in a controlled setting.

 3. Application: The purpose of this level is to evaluate the success of the group, or individual, based on how they are using the training programme content.

 4. Organisation Output: This level’s purpose is to evaluate the results of the contributions and payoffs of the entire organisation, as attributed to the training.

-5. Societal Outcomes: This level looks to see how the contributions to and from the end-user are impacted by the training.
+5. Societal Outcomes: This level looks to see how the training impacts the contributions to and from the end-user.

-Knowing that there are so many evaluations, coupled with the complexity and need for absolute ROI explains why we are paralysed to act and the result is very few evaluations at levels 2, 3, and 4.
+Knowing that there are so many evaluations, coupled with the complexity and need for absolute ROI explains why we struggle to act and the result is very few evaluations at levels 2, 3, and 4.